For Appointments Call 903-570-7080

 Many patients have tight muscles and often a few minutes of myofascial release therapy helps loosen things up for the adjustment.
 This is often done as an active therapy where I work the muscle while you (the patient) move in a way that shortens, then lengthens the muscle we are working on.
 This is usually not to comfortable but you can lead me so I don't exceed your tolerance.

-Sometimes, when a patient is really tight, I will offer to do a few acupuncture needles to those specific muscles that I can feel are tighter than normal.
-They have started calling this "Dry Needling" but I've been doing it since 2005 when I began training under Dr Yun-tao Ma PhD.
-This type treatment usually loosens the area so a gentle effort leads to a great adjustment.
-This also works when the pain pattern can be traced to specific muscles.
+For many issues l will offer to do a few acupuncture needles to those specific muscles that you and I can both feel are tighter than normal.
+Since 2005 I've done "Bio-Medical" Acupuncture, later the term "Dry Needling" was used to describe this different, anatomy based style of Acupuncture.
+I began training under Dr Yun-tao Ma PhD when he published his book Bio-Medical Acupuncture for Pain Management and have studied his work since that time.
+I was even able to train directly with Dr Ma and became certified by his Dry Needle Institute.
+This type treatment affects both the nerves and the muscles and usually loosens the area so my gentle effort leads to a great adjustment.
+This also works when the referred pain pattern can be traced to specific muscles.
 A great example is when the upper glute and piriformis muscles are involved in terrible low back pain that might even radiate down your leg like sciatica.
-Needling muscles those often gives nearly 100% relief and the lumbar adjustment will usually move very easily then too.
+Needling muscles those often gives nearly 100% relief and the lumbar adjustment that usually follows is then very easy to do.

 Some people come just for "Dry Needle" style Acupuncture.
 I am happy to provide that without performing any spinal manipulation.
-I understand then many people have suffered with pain and are very careful about any "strong" manual kind of treatment.
+I understand then many people have suffered with pain and have problems that should not be adjusted, others are simply very careful about any manual kind of treatment.
 In addition to Dry Needling Acupuncture, I typically do gentle range of motion stretches in these cases or possibly a little massage or passive myofascial release.
 None of that is necessary though.
 I am happy to just do acupuncture if that is your preference, as long as I feel it is not contraindicated.

 More questions?
 Call me at 903-570-7080 and I'll do my best to answer them.

-In addition to practicing Chiropractic and Acupuncture, I teaching Anatomy & Physiology at LeTourneau University in Longview so I am out of the office on Tuesday and Thursday.
-That is why the clinic is open Monday/Wednesday/Friday only.
+In addition to practicing Chiropractic and "Dry Needle" Acupuncture, I teach Anatomy & Physiology at LeTourneau University in Longview so I am out of the office on Tuesday and Thursday afternoons.

 What about Chiropractic?